-Category: what's on
+Category: What's on

 With SailGP fast approaching, see which five things you need to know about the race.